Australia, New Zealand deploy planes to enforce UN sanctions

 - Trump officials cry 'Not me!' as he fumes over NYT column WATCH

-Foreign Affairs Minister Winston Peters said in a statement he welcomed the recent dialogue North Korea has had with the U.S. and South Korea, but said that until North Korea abides by its international obligations, it was essential to fully implement U.N.
+New Zealand Foreign Affairs Minister Winston Peters said in a statement he welcomed the recent dialogue North Korea has had with the U.S. and South Korea, but said that until North Korea abides by its international obligations, it was essential to fully implement the U.N.
 Security Council sanctions.